HWTeng-Teaching/202502-Financial-Econometrics/referenced HW solution/C15Q06(abc).md

 ### (c)

 In the fixed effects model, the coefficient on `EXPER` drops from around 0.127 (as estimated by OLS) to approximately 0.057, marking the largest decline among the variables.
 This suggests that failing to control for individual-specific traits (e.g., ability) may lead to an overestimation of the impact of experience on wages.
-By controlling for such unobserved heterogeneity, the fixed effects model provides a more accurate estimate of the marginal effect of experience, resulting in a lower coefficient.